 Program Overview of DukeEngage-Rwanda

 Every child possesses the right to the nutritious food they need to grow, thrive, and recover from illnesses.
 In Rwanda, however, children are not provided food when they are hospitalized, often resulting in worsened malnutrition and prolonged hospitalizations.
 In response, an NGO called Growing Health (GH) was developed at a large referral hospital in one of Rwanda’s poorest provinces, where many families suffer from food scarcity.
-Growing Health is a farm-to-bedside nutrition program that provides nutritious, farm-grown meals to hospitalized patients in need, and equips their caregivers with knowledge on nutrition, health, and sustainable farming practices.
+Growing Health is a farm-to-bedside nutrition program that provides nutritious, farm-grown meals to hospitalized patients in need, and equips their caregivers with knowledge on nutrition, health, wellness, and sustainable farming practices.
 GH believes that by optimizing local resources, such as Rwanda’s rich agricultural practices, tropical climate, and resourceful community members, child and family nutrition can improve.
 GH also believes that local governance and partnerships with community organizations are critical to program success and sustainability, and thus most staff and board members are local Rwandans.
 With international oversight, a team of local GH staff orchestrates the provision of two meals a day to patients most in need.
 Meals are prepared on-site using organic foods grown on hospital grounds.
 In addition, GH staff hold regular teaching sessions for patients and their caregivers on nutrition, health, wellness, agriculture, and livelihood skills in order to alleviate the impacts of poverty and food scarcity in the longer term.
 As these programs continue to grow, GH is documenting the successes of this local, sustainable, farm-to-bedside model of nutrition, in hopes that it will be replicated in hospitals throughout Rwanda and similar countries around the world.

 As a founding board member of Growing Health since 2013, the program leader has cultivated long-standing relationships with GH staff and hospital leadership.
 In addition, as a member of Duke’s global health community—working regularly with students and medical trainees locally—the program leader recognized that GH could offer Duke students an experience of community-based development work and cross-disciplinary collaborations in a resource-limited context.